 For the least crowded experience, we recommend starting your day here, right at opening time.
 This is a site where we recommend booking your ticket in advance.

-PRO TRAVEL TIP: To get the photos you see here, we were the first to enter the bookshop.
-In order to do this, we purchased premium tickets for the first time slot (9 am) and arrived 20 minutes before opening time.
+WHAT WE DID: Our visit was in fall 2023.
+To get the photos you see here, we were the first to enter the bookshop.
+Since our visit, the platinum ticket was added as an option.
+In 2023, the gold ticket gave priority access.
+We purchased gold tickets for the first time slot (9 am) and arrived 20 minutes before opening time.
 We were the first ones in the priority line, which allowed us to be the first ones inside the bookstore.
+However, to now do this same thing, you would need a platinum ticket, which is much more expensive (about 45€ for the platinum ticket versus 16€ for the gold ticket).
+That’s a big price to pay to snap a photo or two, in my opinion.

 On the official website, get hours, pricing, and purchase your tickets in advance.
 A visit here lasts about 30 minutes, once you are inside of the bookstore.